garganscript/haskell-bee/DESIGN-NOTES.md

 to call other task.
 Probably it's best to implement this not in `haskell-bee` itself, but as some wrapper around it.

+Another way is to add some "state" parameter to your task.
+I.e. your first task's return value goes into "state" of the next spawned task.

+### map-reduce

+The "map" part in "map-reduce" is easy: just spawn as many tasks as you need.

+It's the "reducing" that is more tricky with `haskell-bee`: wait for all tasks to finish and call something afterwards (on the collected results).

+If we used PGMQ, then we can already use the fact that we can connect to a PostgreSQL database :)

+We thus create some table with `message_id` and `result` columns.
+Then we spawn our tasks, noting to pass them the table name to use.
+Each task stores it's result that table under it's own `message_id`.

+Then we spawn a task to periodically check that table and see if all `message_id`'s are filled in.
+We then have a list of all the results, from which we can trigger another task.
+Remember to remove that table afterwards.

+If you know if it's possible to implement a "reduce" mechanism just by message-passing in this framework, please [tell me](mailto:pk@intrepidus.pl).